GraphBLAS/SuiteSparseSessions/Session5/README.md

 ---

-### The Macrification Process [00:36:40]
+### The Macrofication Process [00:36:40]
 [![00:36:40](https://img.youtube.com/vi/vUKnfYX-o1Y/default.jpg)](https://www.youtube.com/watch?v=vUKnfYX-o1Y&t=2200s)

 **Discussion:**
-Macrification is the process of transforming template code into specialized C code by generating preprocessor macros that define types, operators, and operations.
+Macrofication is the process of transforming template code into specialized C code by generating preprocessor macros that define types, operators, and operations.

-**Macrify Methods:**
+**Macrofy Methods:**
-- `macrify_name` - generates the kernel file name
+- `macrofy_name` - generates the kernel file name
-- `macrify_family` - dispatches to family-specific macrification
+- `macrofy_family` - dispatches to family-specific macrofication
-- `macrify_reduce` - specializes reduction kernels
+- `macrofy_reduce` - specializes reduction kernels
-- `macrify_typedefs` - generates user-defined type definitions
+- `macrofy_typedefs` - generates user-defined type definitions
-- `macrify_monoid` - generates monoid operator macros
+- `macrofy_monoid` - generates monoid operator macros
-- `macrify_binop` - generates binary operator definitions
+- `macrofy_binop` - generates binary operator definitions
-- `macrify_input` - generates matrix accessor macros
+- `macrofy_input` - generates matrix accessor macros

 **Key Quote:**
-> "The macrifying is the process of all these macrify methods here.
+> "The macrofying is the process of all these macrofy methods here.
 It's the process of creating the strings that go along or define a particular jit kernel, or the name of the file, or the name of the kernel, which is the same thing."
 [00:37:00]

 ---